shangwei5/SelfDRSC/README.md

 This repository is the official PyTorch implementation of SelfDRSC: Self-supervised Learning to Bring Dual Reversed Rolling Shutter Images Alive.

 ### Introduction
+To correct RS distortions, existing methods adopt a fully supervised learning manner, where high framerate global shutter (GS) images should be collected as ground-truth supervision.
+In this paper, we propose a Self-supervised learning framework for Dual reversed RS distortions Correction (SelfDRSC), where a DRSC network can be learned to generate a high framerate GS video only based on dual RS images with reversed distortions.
+In particular, a bidirectional distortion warping module is proposed for reconstructing dual reversed RS images, and then a self-supervised loss can be deployed to train DRSC network by enhancing the cycle consistency between input and reconstructed dual reversed RS images.
+Besides start and end RS scanning time, GS images at arbitrary intermediate scanning time can also be supervised in SelfDRSC, thus enabling the learned DRSC network to generate a high framerate GS video.
+Moreover, a simple yet effective self-distillation strategy is introduced in self-supervised loss for mitigating boundary artifacts in generated GS images.

 ### Examples of the Demo
 https://github.com/shangwei5/SelfDRSC/assets/43960503/6eda1861-219a-498a-899e-3c844e047ca9